Code-Institute-Submissions/CobraKai/README.md

 * [Google Fonts](https://fonts.google.com) was used to style the font within my project.
 Lato font was used for the text.
 * [Font awesome icons](https://fontawesome.com/icons?d=gallery) were used to add icons to the social media links in the footer.
 * [Google maps](https://www.maps.ie/create-google-map/) was used for the iframe for the address map.
+* [Bootstrap](https://getbootstrap.com/) was used to make my website more responsive using layouts and tables to assist with my styling.

 ## Bugs Discovered